ActiveSolution/active-lab-iac2022/labs/terraform.md

 }
 ```

 __Note:__ The `features` block is used to set generalized settings for certain resource types.
 However, in this lab, you will not be using any of these.
-But it sill needs an empty configuration to work.
+But it still needs an empty configuration to work.

-In this lab, we will store the Terraform state locally, but it is definitely recommended to store it in some central location like the cloud for production scenarios.
+In this lab, we will store the Terraform state locally, but it is definitely recommended storing it in some central location like the cloud for production scenarios.
 This is configured using a so called _backend_.
 More information about this can be found at: https://www.terraform.io/docs/language/settings/backends/index.html

 Now that you have configured Terraform to use the `azurerm` provider, you can initialize Terraform in your local directory by running